I recently watched the 2007 USC commencement speech given by Charlie Munger, Warren Buffett’s partner and confidante for almost 60 years.

 In a separate interview, Munger says Buffett is much better in some ways in his 70s and 80s than he was when he was younger.
 With age comes a greater knowledge and wisdom unlike the rest of the body which slowly withers.

-Warren Buffet is a learning machine every day
+Warren Buffett is a learning machine every day

-He later goes on to explain how Buffet spends the majority of his working day.
+He later goes on to explain how Buffett spends the majority of his working day.

 “And if you take Warren Buffett and watched him with a time clock, I would say half of all the time he spends is sitting on his ass and reading.
 And a big chunk of the rest of the time is spent talking one on one either on the telephone or personally with highly gifted people whom he trusts and who trust him.”

 In reality, Munger is a learning machine too.